 For specific course requirements, see the KCTCS Course Catalog.

 For program cost, see the estimate worksheet.

-This program has specific requirements that must be completed before acceptance into the program.
-You must view the RAD (Radiography Advisement Documentation) Orientation (with audio) which overviews the program, afterwards fill out the Verification Form and return it to the address listed.
-Once those pre-requisites are fullfilled, you may send in your Application for Admission.
+The SKYCTC Radiography Program has specific requirements that must be completed prior to acceptance into the program; please see the program information link below.
+If you are interested in the program you must view the RAD (Radiography Advisement Documentation) Orientation which overviews the program.
+After viewing the Orientation, you will need to fill out the Viewing Verification Form and return it to the address listed.
+Once those pre-requisites are fulfilled, you may send in your Application for Admission.

-The program consists of five consecutive semesters, with completion occuring in May, two years following entrance into the program.
+The program consists of five consecutive semesters, with completion occurring in May, two years following entrance into the program.